Getting Started With Inertia.js And Laravel

 </template>

-If all checks out - you'll see the message when you open up your web browser to the served application.
+If everything checks out - you'll see the message when you open up your web browser to the served application.

 ℹ️